Load data into Azure Data Lake Storage Gen1 by using Azure Data Factory

 - Select Next.

 In this walkthrough, you use a managed service identity to authenticate your Data Lake Store.
-Be sure to grant the service principal the proper permissions in Azure Data Lake Store by following these instructions.
+Be sure to grant the MSI the proper permissions in Azure Data Lake Store by following these instructions.

 In the Choose the output file or folder page, enter copyfroms3 as the output folder name, and select Next: